Customer Success Manager is the key to business growth and brand loyalty.

 Every business puts its customers as their first priority.
 For most companies, which offer their customers scaled solutions in the form of a service, keeping the customers satisfied and engaged has gradually become the very first priority.
 This is based on the satisfaction of the customers that comes from using the service.
 Who else can do this better than a Customer Success Manager?

-It is a common belief that Customer Experience (Customer Experience) is the most competitive weapon of one business, directly impacts growth in sales, revenue and profit.
+It is a common belief that Customer Experience is the most competitive weapon of one business, directly impacts growth in sales, revenue and profit.
 Nevertheless, we only see one part of the whole picture.
 In fact, many brands do really well in cultivating good customer experiences but still fail to grow or even go bankrupt.

 Do you know why Vietjet Air is the brand with the highest revenue while the customer experience is not so good?
 The key is at Customer Success Managers.
 They do not put Customer Experience as the top criterion but rather concentrate more on Customer Success.
-Customers choose Vietjet Air because they are satisfied with the cheap price, suitable for their personal finance instead of paying for a luxurious and classy service like Vietnam Airline.
+Customers choose Vietjet Air because they are satisfied with the cheap price, suitable for their personal finance instead of paying for a luxurious and classy service like Vietnam Airlines.

 In conclusion, Vietjet Air achieved both customer satisfaction and business growth thanks to excellent Customer Success Managers.